 Please reach out to us on email@example.com.

 Many things have a positive impact on our own health and wellbeing.
 Social interaction with your peers as well as sports and society activities are very important in helping everyone engage student life in safe and healthy ways.

 Details on student societies, sports clubs and other opportunities can all be found in the Student Communities and Opportunities block.
-The College of Arts have a wealth of support available to current students including Disability and Counselling Services, Financial Information, and other avenues of support.
+The College of Arts & Humanities has a wealth of support available to current students including Disability and Counselling Services, Financial Information, and other avenues of support.

 Disability & Counselling Services